 These component-level devices are used extensively in infrastructure equipment for the telecommunications and network equipment industries, as well as in electronic systems for applications in defense, aerospace, earth-orbiting satellites, down-hole drilling, medical devices, instrumentation, industrial devices and global positioning systems.
-As an engineering-centric company, MtronPTI provides close support to the customer throughout their products' entire life cycle, including product design, prototyping, production, and subsequent product upgrades.
+As an engineering-centric company, MtronPTI provides close support to the customer throughout its products' entire life cycle, including product design, prototyping, production, and subsequent product upgrades.
 This collaborative approach has resulted in the development of long-standing business relationships with its blue-chip customer base.

-All of its production facilities are ISO 9001:2008 certified, ITAR registered and RoHS compliant.
+All of MtronPTI's production facilities are ISO 9001:2008 certified, ITAR registered and Restriction of Hazardous Substances ("RoHS") compliant.
 In addition, its U.S. production facilities in Orlando and Yankton are AS9100 Rev C and MIL-STD-790 certified.